-- How does a high quality 5.1 home theater work?
+- How does a high-quality 5.1 surround sound system work?

 - How to connect the 5.1 surround speakers